LitiumAB/Education/Developer Education/Tasks/Installation/README.md

     ![Alt text](Images/docker-in-build-menu.png "Docker build menu")
 1. Press `Ctrl+F5` to build and run the application in a container
 1. If all goes well the site will start on a 404-page, add **/Litium** to the url to access Litium Backoffice login, example: [https://bookstore.localtest.me:12345/litium](https://bookstore.localtest.me:12345/litium)
-    1. If for some reason your page does not start please refer to the [FAQ](#FAQ) section below
+    1. If for some reason your page does not start please refer to the [Troubleshooting](#troubleshooting) section below
 1. Login to Litium Backoffice using the admin account created earlier **(admin/nimda)**
     1. Open _Control panel (cogwheel in top right corner) > Deployment > Accelerator_
         1. Set _Name_ to _Bookstore_